Oakland Regional Hospital Eye Surgeons that can improve your lifestyle:

 Our Board Certified eye surgeons specialize in Oculoplastic, Orbital, and Neuro-Ophthalmic Surgery as well as Ophthalmology.
-There are convientient hours available for consultaions.
+There are convenient hours available for consultations.

 Common Eye Conditions and Treatments:

 This surgery is the removal of the lens of the eye that has developed an opacity, which is referred to as a cataract.
 Metabolic changes to lens fibers over time lead to the development of loss of transparency.
 Following surgical removal of the natural lens, an artificial intraocular lens implant is inserted.
 Cataract surgery is generally performed by an ophthalmologist in an ambulatory (rather than inpatient) setting, in a surgical center or hospital, using local anesthesia (either topical, peribulbar, or retrobulbar).
 Well over 90% of operations are successful in restoring useful vision, with a low complication rate.